Skip to content

 The exit process follows these steps:

-4. Broadcast leaf (exit) transaction: The last transaction in the tree, the exit transaction, is broadcast, which activates a relative timelock
+4. Broadcast exit transaction (leaf): The last transaction in the tree, the exit transaction, is broadcast.

 Automated wallet management